MOV-AI/mobros-build-system/README.md

 mobros pack will drilldown on your workspace looking for package.xmls.
 For each package.xml it will generate a ros package (.deb).
 If the ROS component has a `metadata` folder close by, it will be included in the debian package.
 Then, on installation, the `metadata` will be automatically imported in MOV.AI database

+Generated artifacts:
+- Generates a folder in the root of the repository called "packages" with all the generated .deb packages.

 ### Mobros command: publish <a id="cmd-publish"/>